-Sony Bloggie Touch MHS-TS20 review
+Sony Bloggie Touch MHS-TS20 full review

 Despite a few design quirks, the Sony Bloggie Touch MHS-TS20 is a definite improvement over its non-touchscreen-equipped predecessor.
 It is capable of taking very attractive video and is ultra-stylish to boot.